 Update clauses 8.1.15 and 8.1.15.1

-8.1.15 One-way synthetic loss measurement (1SL) processes
+8.1.15 Dual-ended synthetic loss measurement (1SL) processes

 8.1.15.1 Overview

-Figure 8-91 shows the different processes inside MEPs and MIPs that are involved in the on-demand one-way synthetic loss measurement protocol.
+Figure 8-91 shows the different processes inside MEPs and MIPs that are involved in the on-demand dual-ended synthetic loss measurement protocol.

+NOTE - In previous versions of this recommendation, dual-ended synthetic loss measurement is known as one-way synthetic loss measurement.
+In regard to those definitions, refer to Recommendation ITU-T G.8001.

 The MEP on-demand OAM source insertion process is defined in clause 9.4.1.1, the MEP on-demand OAM sink extraction process in clause 9.4.1.2, the MIP on-demand OAM sink extraction process in clause 9.4.2.2.
 In summary, they insert and extract ETH_CI OAM signals into and from the stream of ETH_CI_D traffic units and the complementing P and DE signals going through an MEP and MIP; the extraction is based on MEL and Opcode.
 Furthermore, the insertion process inserts the correct MEL and SA values into the OAM traffic units.

-Figure 8-91 – Overview of processes involved with on-demand one-way synthetic loss measurement
+Figure 8-91 – Overview of processes involved with on-demand dual-ended synthetic loss measurement

 The on-demand 1SL protocol is controlled by the on-demand 1SL Control_So and 1SL Control_Sk processes.
 The on-demand 1SL Control_So process triggers the generation of 1SL traffic units upon receipt of an MI_1SL_Start(DA,P, Test_ID,Length,Period) signal.
 The on-demand 1SL Control_Sk process processes the information from received 1SL traffic units after receiving the MI_1SL_Start(SA,Test_ID) signal.
 The result is communicated by the sink MEP when the process is terminated by the MI_1SL_Terminate signal or when an intermediate result is requested via the MI_1SL_Intermediate_Request signal.